 Bouldering is fast becoming the next big thing.
-As a sport it combines physical strength with technical skill, and requires a lot of problem solving.
+As a sport, it combines physical strength with technical skill and requires a lot of problem-solving.
 Find out more about bouldering along with our tips on giving it a go.

 What Is Bouldering?

 Bouldering is rock climbing close to the ground without the need for a rope or harness.
-It can be done indoors or out and all you need is a pair climbing shoes, some chalk, and a big foam crash pad.
+It can be done indoors or out and all you need is a pair of climbing shoes, some chalk, and a big foam crash pad.
 Literally climbing on a boulder instead of on a rock face or cliff.

 It started pretty organically when climbers tired of waiting for a partner wanted to practice their skills.
 As it’s so easy to get a bunch of climbing in without much gear it’s become very popular for climbers and newbies alike.